Help us improve your experience.

 Use the evpn irb option to enable inter-VLAN multicast forwarding in an EVPN-VXLAN network in one of the following modes (these options are mutually exclusive):

-• local-only—Use this mode with an edge-routed bridging overlay, also known as a collapsed IP fabric.
+• local-only—Use this mode with an edge-routed bridging (ERB) overlay, also known as a collapsed IP fabric.
 In this mode, the PFE on the leaf devices in the fabric performs local multicast routing at the fabric edge.
 The spine devices, also called lean spines, primarily act as IP transit devices for the fabric.

 • local-remote—Use this mode with a centrally-routed bridging (CRB) overlay, also known as a two-layer IP fabric.
-In this mode, the spine devices in the fabric centrally route the multicast traffic between VLANS.
+In this mode, the spine devices in the fabric centrally route the multicast traffic between VLANs.
 The spine devices forward the routed VLAN traffic into the EVPN core toward interested receivers.
 The spine devices use a PIM designated router (DR) to avoid duplicating packets into the core.
 The leaf devices forward multicast traffic received on a VLAN to their receivers on that VLAN.

 OISM also supports: